Letter From the Director

 Prof. Mario Jurić, DiRAC Director

 Welcome back to campus as we embark on a new academic year!
-I hope you all had a good summer and are ready to dive into your studies and research.
+I hope you all had a great summer and are ready to dive into your studies and research.

-This summer was a vibrant time for DiRAC community, marked by significant research endeavors.
-I’m excited to highlight some of the research: Aritra Ghosh’s groundbreaking paper published in August, which explores the fascinating relationship between galaxies in dense environments and the effects of their surroundings.
-This work not only contributes to our understanding of galactic evolution but also positions our department at the forefront of astronomical research.
+This summer was a vibrant time for the DiRAC community, marked by significant research endeavors.
+I’m excited to highlight some of this research: Aritra Ghosh’s groundbreaking paper, published in August, explores the fascinating relationship between galaxies in dense environments and the effects of their surroundings.
+Using machine learning techniques, Aritra analyzed 3 million galaxies observed by the Subaru telescope and conclusively showed that galaxies with many neighbors are larger than their more isolated counterparts — an observational result that contradicts current theoretical expectations.
 If you haven’t had a chance to read it yet, I highly encourage you to do so!

 Warm regards,